SEE-GEO/regn/doc/source/jupyter_notebook.rst

 computer.
 To find out the public IP of your computer simply run :code:`hostname -i` from the command line.

-You can now detach from the tmux window using the key combination typing :code:`CTRL + b` followed by :code:`d`.
+You can now detach from the tmux window using the key combination :code:`CTRL + b` followed by :code:`d`.

 Accessing the server